Reloaded-Project/Reloaded-III/docs/Server/Storage/Games/Tasks.md

     - These are persisted in the user's preferences.
 - Per Package
     - Packages can declare their own tasks to run.
+- [Community Repository][community-repository]
+    - Community Repository can define tasks for games.

 ## Structure